tinazunner/NCOR-Network/README.md

 ## Contact

-For questions about NCOR, please contact the team at info@ncor.us
+For questions about NCOR, please contact the team at ncornetwork@gmail.com